-- 7. The defendant has admitted that Civil Suit No.147-A/1988 was dismissed by the trial Court on 30.07.1991, thereafter, first appeal No.61-A/1995 and Second Appeal No.813/1995 filed by the plaintiffs also dismissed.
+- 7. The defendant has admitted that the Civil Suit No.147-A/1988 was dismissed by the trial Court on 30.07.1991, thereafter, first appeal No.61-A/1995 and Second Appeal No.813/1995 filed by the plaintiffs also dismissed.
+Against this plaintiffs filed SLP before Apex Court which was dismissed in limine.
 It is further averred that, the findings of Second Appeal No.813/1995 shall have the effect of res judicata in the present suit. - 8.
 The defendant has denied the allegation that his possession in suit house is as trespasser.
-It is stated that the defendant is in possession of the suit house as co-owner not as a trespasser or tenant of the plaintiff.
-Plaintiff is not the sole owner of the house, therefore, he cannot file a suit for ejectment of defendant.
-The defendant cannot be termed as stranger purchaser who has no right to retain possession of disputed house.
-The defendant has given a particulars of various suits filed by plaintiff and her sister Hamida Bi for eviction of defendant, declaration of sale deed dated 02.02.1982 and 20.09.1982 as null and void and for other reliefs, in written statement para No.11 and 15 and stated that all the suits have been dismissed by the Courts.
-It is further pleaded that since, defendant No.3 Inder Kumar Jain is possessing the suit house as co-owner, therefore, plaintiffs are not entitled to get any mesne profit.
-The plaintiffs' suit is not maintainable and is liable to be dismissed. - 9.
-The trial Court framed the issue and decided the issue No.7 as preliminary issues, which reads as under:- - 7.
-Whether plaintiff's suit is not maintainable as barred by principle of res judicata?
+It is stated that the defendant is in possession of the suit house as co-owner not as a trespasser of the tenant of the plaintiff.
+Plaintiff Hamida Begum is not the sole owner of the house, therefore, she cannot file a suit for ejectment of defendant.
+The defendant cannot be termed as stranger purchaser with no right to retain possession of disputed house.
+The defendant has given a particulars of various suits filed by plaintiff and her brother Hafizulla for eviction of defendant declaration of sale deed dated 02.02.1982 and 20.09.1982 as null and void and for other reliefs in written statement para No.2(b), 3(a), 6, 9, 10, 11 and 12 and stated that all the suits have been dismissed by the Courts.
+Since, defendant No.3 Inder Kumar Jain is possessing the suit house as co-owner, therefore, plaintiffs are not entitled to get any mesne profit.
+The plaintiffs' suit is not maintainable and is liable to be dismissed.

+The trial Court framed the issue and decided the issues No. 7 and 10 as preliminary issues, which reads as under:-